miccec/CPTACBiolinks/README.md

 ## GET DATASETS LIST
 getDatasetsList()
 ```
-will produce the list of abailable cancer dataset
+will produce the list of available cancer dataset

 ```
 ## GET DATA LIST OF CANCER